writethedocs/www/docs/news/cfp-ticket-prices.md

 ## Tickets

-Write the Docs is a community event.
-We attempt to run the conferences a little above break even, so that we can make the events as good as possible.
+Write the Docs is a community event, organized and run by volunteers.
+The conference does not generate any income, and all revenue from ticket sales and sponsorships goes towards improving the conference.
 We believe that everyone who cares about this topic has a place at our event.

 We have previously relied on sponsors to cover a large cost of the event, but that has increased stress for the organizers a lot.
 This